elastos/Elastos.Carrier.Native/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT License](https://github.com/elastos/Elastos.Carrier.Native/blob/master/LICENSE).
 We believe that open-source licensing  promotes transparency, collaboration, and innovation, and we encourage others to contribute to the project in accordance with the terms of the license.